Categories

 • Back to square one: Bankruptcy will eliminate most of your debts, and you can get a fresh start.
 Depending on your financial situation, you can even keep your car and home and pay them at a reduced rate.

-Like any other financial service, bankruptcy has its negative factors that you need to consider before applying for it.
+Like any other financial service, bankruptcy has negative factors that you need to consider before applying.
 Here are a couple of things you should check:

 • Credit rating: Your credit rating will be lowered depending on the type of bankruptcy you apply for and your situation.
-Your credit report will show the bankruptcy anywhere from seven to ten years.
-Of course, you may already have bad credit seeing that you owe a lot of money and you are bankrupt because of it.
+Your credit report will show the bankruptcy for anywhere from seven to ten years.
+Of course, you may already have bad credit, seeing that you owe a lot of money and are bankrupt because of it.

-• You can have a fresh start once you receive your bankruptcy discharge, but until then, you will have a hard time with lenders and other financial institutions.
+• You can have a fresh start once you receive your bankruptcy discharge, but until then, you will have trouble with lenders and other financial institutions.

-• Your reputation: Bankruptcy can be easily discovered by your employer or people who are associated with you, business-wise.
+• Your reputation: Your employer or people who are associated with you business-wise can easily discover bankruptcy.

 • Financial sacrifices: You will have to sell your possessions if you want to be eligible for bankruptcy.